 It is said that available fresh water is only about 0.01% of the Earth's total water resources.
 We understand that the water crisis is one of the global risks, considering further increase in water consumption because of economic growth and population increases in near future.

-As risks of extreme water shortages is becoming higher as one of social issues, Panasonic is working to conserve water resources both in its products and production activities, in order to fulfill its social responsibility and to reduce risks in the management.
-Our Environmental Policy. stipulates that we make efforts to conserve water resources by using water efficiently and preventing water pollution.
-In accordance with the “Green Plan 2021”, our environmental action plan, we are continuously working on reducing the water used in our production operations.
+As risks of extreme water shortages is becoming higher as one of social issues, Panasonic Group has been working to conserve water resources both in its products and production activities, in order to fulfill its social responsibility and to reduce risks in the management.
+Our Environmental Policy sets that we make efforts to conserve water resources by using water efficiently and preventing water pollution.
+In accordance with Panasonic Group's environmental action plan "Green Plan 2021" and the new environmental action plan "Green Impact Plan 2024," we have been continuously working on reducing the water used in our production operations.
 As for risk management, we had conducted water conservation activities, aiming to complete our water risk assessment at all our production sites by fiscal 2019, and have completed 100% of the assessments.

-For promoting these activities, we have developed a structure for the promotion of environmental management, including water management.
+For promoting these activities, Panasonic Group have established a structure for the promotion of environmental management, including water management.
 We are now conducting environmental activities using PDCA cycle under the structure, and are upgrading the environmental management level.
-In addition, we have organized an Environmental Risk Management Structure to continuously reduce environmental risks; under the structure, we (1) identify environmental risks and promote company-wide risk management every fiscal year and (2) promptly respond to the risk when it arises.
+In addition, we have organized an Environmental Risk Management Structure to continuously reduce environmental risks; under the structure, we (1) identify environmental risks and promote risk management in whole Panasonic Group every fiscal year and (2) promptly respond to the risk when it arises.
 Through these activities, we will continue to manage our environmental risks.